Categories

 Paul Plimley – Sam Sullivan’s Public Salon – Feb 8th, 2018

-Paul was invited to deliver an Artist Talk and play piano as part of the 30th Public Salon presented by Sam Sullivan at the Playhouse Theatre in Vancouver.
-Mr. Sullivan is a former Mayor of Vancouver, in office December 5, 2005 – December 8, 2008.
+Paul was invited to deliver an Artist Talk and play piano as part of the 30th Public Salon presented by Sam Sullivan at the Playhouse Theatre in Vancouver on Feb 8th, 2018.
+Mr. Sullivan is a former Mayor of Vancouver, who was in office December 5, 2005 – December 8, 2008.

 Paul enjoyed playing solo piano for this enthusiastic audience, who welcomed him after a short introduction by Mr. Sullivan.